 First reaction?
 “Holy shit… This guy must be a pro!
 He also has one year of being a senior RPA developer on his resume… Let’s hire him!”

 What is the reality?

-This is a person with no technical know-how whatsoever who was sick of doing manual reports all day so he automated some of his simple tasks at work using UiPath.
-Once this person’s manager found out, he was promoted and received a title of a senior UiPath developer on the spot.
+This person with no technical know-how was sick of doing manual reports all day, so he automated some of his tasks using UiPath.
+Once this person’s manager found out, he was promoted and received the title of senior UiPath developer on the spot.

-One year later he wants to ride the wave and make a developer’s salary so he is looking for a new job.
-Now as a Senior UiPath Developer with the resume to back it.
+One year later, he wants to ride the wave and make a developer’s salary, so he is looking for a new job.
+Now as a Senior UiPath Developer with a resume to back it.